Dhurkesh-B/mission-tomato/README.md

 ## Technical Workflow
-1. **User Interaction:** The user uploads an image of a potato leaf via the React-based frontend.
+1. **User Interaction:** The user uploads an image of a tomato leaf via the React-based frontend.
 2. **Image Upload:** The image is sent to the FastAPI backend.
 3. **Image Processing:** The backend processes the image and prepares it for prediction.
 4. **Model Prediction:** The processed image is sent to the TensorFlow Serving model in Docker.